Fusion-OS/official_devices/.github/ISSUE_TEMPLATE/device-maintainer-form.md

 name: Device maintainership form
 about: Apply to be a Official maintainer at FusionOS
 title: New maintainer
-assignees: [SparXFusion, Ad1tyaS1ngh, SreekanthPalakurthi, sarthakroy2002]
+assignees: [SakthivelNadar, Ad1tyaS1ngh, sarthakroy2002, blurzyy]
 ---

 ## Device you want to apply for